DumbCaveSpider/BatteryInfo/README.md

 # Battery Info API

-An API for accessing battery information on various platforms (Windows, macOS, iOS, and Android).
+A Geode Mod API for accessing battery information on various platforms (Windows, macOS, iOS, and Android).

 ## Usage